Warhammer Fantasy (setting): Nehekhara

-Nehekhara, also called "The Land of the Dead" lies to the South of the Badlands and Old World, west of the Dark Lands.
+Nehekhara, also called “the Land of the Dead” lies to the South of the Badlands and Old World, west of the Dark Lands.
 To the west lies Araby and to the south, the Southlands.

 Nehekhara is inhabited by the Tomb Kings, an undead faction based heavily on Ancient Egypt and pop culture undead mummies.
 Nehekhara has a dry climate, with much of it being desert.
 The western half of the country contains the Great Mortis (formerly Great Vitae) River and the largest city, Khemri as well as other cities.
 The east of the country, across the Charnel Pass and World's Edge Mountains, contains the infamous city of Lahmia.

-The Tomb Kings/Nehekharans were formerly a living civilization of humans.
+The Tomb Kings/Nehekharans were formerly a living civilisation of humans.
 Their first King and uniter was Settra the Imperishable, who began the tradition of attempting to prolong life and avoid death.
 Thousands of years and many dynasties later, a new leader called Nagash came to power.
 Nagash became the first necromancer and indirectly created the first vampires in Lahmia, leading to civil war.
 Later, Nagash enacted a great ritual to kill everyone in Nehekhara and raise them again as undead slaves.
 During the ritual, Nagash was killed by the last King of Nehekhara, Alcadizzar.
 With the ritual gone awry, the mummified Nehekharan Kings and their skeletal soldiers awoke not to the promised afterlife, but to a nightmare of living death, and were very angry about this.

 Norsca

-Norsca is isomorphic in position within the "Old World" to Scandinavia, and similar in shape and climate.
-Its human occupants, the "Norse", were originally based upon historical Vikings, though as the setting developed the Norse departed from the historical template increasingly and are now one of the main tribes of the Warriors of Chaos.
+Norsca is isomorphic in position within the “Old World” to Scandinavia, and similar in shape and climate.
+Its human occupants, the “Norse,” were originally based upon historical Vikings, though as the setting developed the Norse departed from the historical template increasingly and are now one of the main tribes of the Warriors of Chaos.

 Norsca abuts the Realm of Chaos (also called Shadowlands by Norse, Kurgans and Hung and known as Chaos Wastes) to its north.
 To its south beyond the Sea of Claws lies the Empire and to the east and Southeast the Eastern Steppes and Kurgan nation and the Kingdom of Kislev, respectively.
 Between Norsca and Kislev is a wilderness area called Troll Country.

 Norsca was originally populated by both High Elves and Dwarfs.
 Humans came to this land long after them.
 Norse Dwarves still remain and often come into conflict with the Norse tribes, but Elves have left the land.
 There are many ancient elven ruins.
 One of these mysterious places is the Forest of Knives, in the middle of Norsca, where an ancient Elven temple is located.

-Some novels involving mostly Norse characters and places are C.L.
-Werner's Palace of the Plague Lord, Forged by Chaos and the Wulfrik, Valkia and Sigvald novels for Warhammer Heroes.
+Some novels involving mostly Norse characters and places are C. L. Werner's Palace of the Plague Lord, Forged by Chaos and the Wulfrik, Valkia and Sigvald novels for Warhammer Heroes.
 The Legend of Sigmar novels also displays the Norse as the main antagonists of the first two books.
 Slaves to Darkness, by Gav Thorpe, also shows the Norse tribes as important supporting characters to the Imperial born Chaos Champion protagonist.